zarusz/Training_IoT/README.md

 Workshop materials for the IoT hand-on training.
 The training is based on the [ESP8266](http://espressif.com/en/products/hardware/esp8266ex/overview) chip and [Arduino](https://github.com/esp8266/Arduino) framework.
 The training was first done at the [TWF 2016 Conference](http://twf.community).

 The idea behind the workshop is to have a step-by-step tutorial on building *Internet of Things (IoT)* solutions.
-The initial exercses are simple and evolve over time.
+The initial exercises are simple and evolve over time.

 If any questions please email me.